openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

   invoke some private, equivalently-parametric subroutine called (say) `Arrays.<E>mergeSortHelper`.
-Or, as another example, in the context of the same method, a call to a method in a helper class, `SortHelpers<T>`, where the linkage parameter is obtained from a constant (in the caller class `Arrays`) that reifies the type `SortHelpers<E>`, for each ambient value of `E` in `Arrays.<E>sort`.
+Or, as another example, in the context of the same method, a call to a method in a helper class, `SortHelpers<T>`, where the linkage selector is obtained from a constant (in the caller class `Arrays`) that reifies the type `SortHelpers<E>`, for each ambient value of `E` in `Arrays.<E>sort`.

-  - unvalidated, variant: A linkage parameter to be passed to an anchor's bootstrap method which is somehow dependent on some (previously determined) ambient specialization anchor.
-For example, in the context of a generic method `Arrays.<E>sort`, a `CONSTANT_Dynamic` constant whose input is the class mirror corresponding to the contextual value of `E`, and which computes the mirror of a derived type such as `E[]` or `List<E>`, to be further proposed as a type parameter value for some other API as part of the execution of `sort`.
+  - unvalidated, variant: A linkage selector to be passed to an anchor's bootstrap method which is somehow dependent on some (previously determined) ambient specialization anchor.
+For example, in the context of a generic method `Arrays.<E>sort`, a `CONSTANT_Dynamic` constant whose input is the class mirror corresponding to the contextual value of `E`, and which computes the mirror of a derived type such as `E[]` or `List<E>`, to be further proposed as a linkage selector for some other API as part of the execution of `sort`.

 ## Preparation of Constants